JamesRobertHugginsNgo/mock-css/README.md

 flex-stack--center | Adds align-items with `center`.
 Helpful for icons beside text. flex-stack--compact | Overrides gulp with `0.5rem`.
 Allows for closer columns. flex-stack--equal | Adds flex with `1` to child elements.
-Helpful for evenly distributed layout. flex-stack--space | Adds justify-content with `space-between`.
+Helpful for evenly distributed layout. flex-stack--list | For applying the style to a list element. flex-stack--space | Adds justify-content with `space-between`.
 Helpful for creating left and right columns, used for header and footer layout. flex-stack--vertical | Adds flex-direction with `column`.
 Helpful for vertical layouts. flex-stack--very-compact | Overrides gulp with `0.25rem`.
 Allows for much closer columns.